Team3128/team3128.github.io/members/index.md

 #### **No late applications will be accepted.**

 <br>
-Acceptance emails will be sent on Sunday, September 4 at 5 PM.
+Acceptance emails will be sent on Sunday, September 4 at approximately 5 PM.
 - If accepted, your email will list required rostering stuff with a DUE DATE.
-- If those items are NOT complete by the due date, your acceptance will be rescinded, and that spot will be offered to another student.
+- If those rostering tasks are NOT complete by the due date, your acceptance will be rescinded, and that spot will be offered to another student.
 - If you email us from your @my.sduhsd.net school email, we cannot respond.
 All emails from outside my.sdhusd.net are blocked. -->

 #### **Joining Team 3128 is a large time commitment.
-Departments are expected to meet 3 times a week in the fall, plus all-day Saturday (and some Sunday) meetings January – April.**
+Departments are expected to meet 3 times a week in the fall, plus all-day Saturday (and some Sundays) from January – April.**
 - All members must attend at least 75% of all meetings.
-- See our [Team Handbook](https://docs.google.com/document/d/1FuUlnkb8Uu6bk48-DDJ0aCf_cCHZcDMseKd6DkKox-U/edit?usp=sharing) for full information.
+- See our [Team Handbook](https://docs.google.com/document/d/1IsABwOmq6wGPpTip8KwKWtAobRK0flMNmsGCDEmx5CA/edit?usp=sharing) for full information.

 <!---
 Applications are out!
 To become a part of our team, just follow the steps below: